thomas-alrek/node-php-password/README.md

 ```
 *If algorithm isn't defined, **"PASSWORD_DEFAULT"** will be used*

-*If not options is supplied, a **cryptographically secure** salt will be generated with the minimum recommended cost value.*
+*If no options is supplied, a **cryptographically secure** salt will be generated with the minimum recommended cost value.*

 ### To verify a password against an existing hash in a database o.l:
 ```javascript